OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:34

-Jehoiada the son of Benaiah, and Abiathar succeeded Ahithophel;
+Jehoiada, son of Benaiah, and Abiathar succeeded Ahithophel;

 > and Joab was the commander of the king’s army.